xdarklight/cm-update-server/README.md

 **Configuration of the website module:**
 The configuration section is called "Website" (see `config/default.js` for the default values).

-**Theme Support**
-In Chrome for Android 33+ running on Android 5.0+, support was added to colorize the status bar.
-This is set by default to the blue matching the tables.

 **Generating the static content:**
 This should be called (manually) after running `add-build.js` or `add-incremental.js`: